Tasty Recipes for the Home Cook

 • This recipe has not been bested on cereal with add-ins like fruits and marshmallows.
 The add-ins may not pulverize as well and may cause sticking issues with the waffle iron.
 Crispiness of the cones may also be affected.
 Feel free to experiment on your own.

 • **The batter will thicken if it sits out too long.
-Add 1 teaspoon of milk at a time if the waffle cones come out too thick.
+If the waffle cones come out too thick, add 1 teaspoon of milk at a time.
 Adding too much milk will reduce the crispiness of the cones.
 I caution against adding more than 2 teaspoons.

 • Greasing the waffle cone maker is not necessary unless you have sticking issues.